 Consent and eligibility required prior to enrollment in the ELASTIC-CF cohort study.
-The transient elastography (TE) measurement will performed at baseline on day of consent and repeated at 12 and 24 months.NOTE: A 4 hour fasting time is required.
+The transient elastography (TE) measurement will performed at baseline on day of consent and repeated at 12 and 24 months.
+Effective Dec 2018 an additional one time transient elastography (TE) measurement will be done at PUSH year 8 or Year 9.
+This year 8 or year 9 visit may not occur if the subject's follow up 1 or 2 visit is at PUSH year 8 or 9.
+NOTE: A 4 hour fasting time is required.
 Testing should NOT be performed under these circumstances: pregnancy or presence of ascites (Physical Exam Definition for Ascites is the presence of excess fluid in the abdominal cavity.
 Ascites is diagnosed by the presence of shifting dullness, ballottable fluid, bulging flanks, and/or a fluid wave.
-If there is presence of study defined ascites at the time of the 1-year or 2-year follow-up visit the subject the procedure will not be performed at the visit.)
+If there is presence of study defined ascites at the time of the 1-year or 2-year follow-up visit the subject the procedure will not be performed at the visit).